BenjaminSchubert/web-polls/README.md

 WEBPOLLS_DB_PASSWORD=${MYSQL_PASSWORD}
 ```
 In the line above, replace the variables such as `${MYSQL_DATABASE}` by the values you want.
 You may want to set values that match
 the ones defined in the `.env` file.
+What you could do is run `set -a && source .env && set +a` then export each one of the
+`WEBPOLLS_*` env variables (by running `export WEBPOLLS_DB_NAME=${MYSQL_DATABASE}`, for example) and they will be set directy.

+The only variable you need to set manually is `WEBPOLLS_DB_HOST`.
+If you sourced the `.env` file, you will see that the `HOST` variable is set to `db`.
+That alias is used between the other dockers.
+Here, to set `WEBPOLLS_DB_HOST`, you will need to go inside the docker
+of mariaDB running and get its IP address.
+You can do the following: `the docker inspect db | grep IPAddress` and the IP address
+will be on the second line of the results displayed.

 After that, you will be able to run the server using `python backend/runserver.py` and work on the backend.
+If you don't want to
+set these variable everytime you want to start the server, you may want to set them up inside your IDE or make a script that export
+the values.

 To setup the frontend, here is what you must do: